Antonija Šola

 Antonija Šola ([antônija ʃôla]; born 5 June 1979) is a Croatian musician, singer-songwriter, lyricist, actress and music producer.
-She is known for playing a main role of "Tina Bauer-Fijan" in first Croatian soap opera Zabranjena ljubav (2004-2008).
+She is known for playing a main role of "Tina Bauer-Fijan" in first Croatian soap opera Zabranjena ljubav (2004–2008).
 In addition to her role in the series, she composed and wrote songs, and wrote the lyrics of the series' theme song.
 After a role in the series, she started her musician career, while also has worked on songs and album with numerous artists of Balkan Region.

 For her authorial-songwriting work she has received numerous audience and profession awards.
-Many songs Šola wrote are considered to be one od the greatest hits of all-time on the Balkans.
-She was also widely considered one of the most admired Croatian lyricist. Šola served as the main author of more than 350 songs.
+Many songs Šola wrote are considered to be among the greatest hits of all time in the Balkans.
+She was also widely considered one of the most admired Croatian lyricists. Šola served as the main author of more than 350 songs.

 Life and career

 1979–2002: Early life and education

 Born in Zagreb, to Kaja Ivanda and Marko Šola, both whom hailed from Tomislavgrad Prisoje, Bosnia and Herzegovina, she graduated sociology and Croatian culture at the same time turning to show business.
 In 1998, she won the regional beauty contest of Miss Croatia as Miss Istria and Kvarner. Šola graduated master's degree at the Croatian Studies in Zagreb, majoring in sociology and Croatian culture.